StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Hand.md

 	// Get the pose for the index fingertip
 	Hand hand      = Input.Hand((Handed)h);
 	Pose fingertip = hand[FingerId.Index, JointId.Tip].Pose;

+	// Skip this hand if it's not tracked if (!hand.IsTracked) continue;

 	// Draw the fingertip pose axis if it's inside the volume if (testArea.Contains(fingertip.position))